saan800/saansoft-cqrs/src/SaanSoft.Cqrs.Decorator/Store/README.md

 It is common in the CQRS patterns to use the event messages as the source of truth for all data in the system.

-SaanSoft.CQRS has decorators that you can apply to the message busses to store:
+SaanSoft.CQRS has decorators that you can apply to the message buses to store:
 * Commands, Events, Queries
 * Which class published the message
 * What class(es) handled the message